DevDecoder/HIDDevices/readme.md

 [![Nuget](https://img.shields.io/nuget/v/HIDDevices)](https://www.nuget.org/packages/HIDDevices/)

 # Description
 This library provides a cross-platform service for asynchronously accessing HID devices, such as Gamepads, Joysticks and Multi-axis controllers and programmable button pads.
-It support Plug & Play, correctly identifying when controllers are added and removed, and Reactive frameworks.
+It supports Plug & Play, correctly identifying when controllers are added and removed, and Reactive frameworks.
 It also allows the creation of custom Controller implementations which are matched automatically against devices for easy use.

 ## Important Notes
 * The project is currently based on [HIDSharp](https://www.zer7.com/software/hidsharp), but deliberately does not expose any of its library explicitly as it may well be replaced in future.